knative/docs/serving/DNS.md

 > services and routes.

-Deploy an app, for example, [`helloworld-go`](./samples/helloworld-go/README.md ) sample, to your cluster as normal.
-You can check the customized domain in Knative Route "helloworld-go" with
+Deploy an app (for example, [`helloworld-go`](./samples/helloworld-go/README.md)), to your cluster as normal.
+You can check the customized domain in
+Knative Route "helloworld-go" with
 ```shell
 kubectl get route helloworld-go -o jsonpath="{.status.domain}"